cheurich/DataCleaningProject_HumanActivityRecognition/README.md

 ### PROJECT GOAL

-The purpose of this project is to demonstrate my the ability to collect, clean and conduct exploratory data analysis on a data set.
+The purpose of this project is to collect, clean and conduct exploratory data analysis on a data set.

 ### THIS REPO INCLUDES THE FOLLOWING FILES